woxane/Birthday_reminder_bot/README.md

 TODO  :
 - [x] start
-- [ ] get the birthday from the user and add to db
+- [x] get the birthday from the user and add to db
+- [x] create is_valid function
+- [ ] add feature with can user edit the birthdays
+- [ ] //     //    //  //  user delete birthdays
+- [ ] //     //    //  //  user see the list of birthdays
+- [ ] check the database every day that see is somebody birhtday is coming or not